laravel/docs/validation.md

 Now we are ready to fill in our `store` method with the logic to validate the new blog post.
 To do this, we will use the `validate` method provided by the `Illuminate\Http\Request` object.
 If the validation rules pass, your code will keep executing normally; however, if validation fails, an exception will be thrown and the proper error response will automatically be sent back to the user.

-If validation fails, a redirect response to the previous URL will be generated in the case of a traditional HTTP request.
+If validation fails during a traditional HTTP request, a redirect response to the previous URL will be generated.
 If the incoming request is an XHR request, a JSON response containing the validation error messages will be returned.

 To get a better understanding of the `validate` method, let's jump back into the `store` method: